mtuft/Visium-HD-Research-Project/README.md

 ## Citation

-If you use this pipeline, please cite the underlying tools:
+If you use this app, please cite the underlying tools:

 - **Seurat v5**: Hao et al. (2024) *Nature Methods*
 - **BANKSY**: Singhal et al. (2024) *Nature Genetics*